Canon 77D vs Olympus TG-5

 It is notable that the 77D has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 77D or the Olympus TG-5 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 77D: